-- The inability to site a landfill on the island to deal with residual wastes, requiring residual waste to be shipped to mainland Australia for disposal8 noting the present lack of a sea freighter to Australia, meaning residual waste must be stockpiled or disposed into the ocean. - High cost to process and export recyclables to Australia (when shipping is available) and/or New Zealand for processing. - A lack of economies of scale in waste processing, impacting the viability of available technologies (e.g. waste to energy) to appropriately deal with selected waste streams.
+- The inability to site a landfill on the Island to deal with residual waste, requiring this waste to be shipped to mainland Australia for disposal8 or being disposed into the ocean. - High cost to process and export recyclables to Australia and/or New Zealand for processing. - A lack of economies of scale in waste processing, impacting the viability of available technologies (e.g. waste to energy) to appropriately deal with selected waste streams.